 Short-term disability insurance pays a weekly disability benefit if you become sick or injured and cannot work.
 The majority of people get their short-term disability insurance from work.
 A federal statute known as ERISA, the Employee Retirement Income Security Act, is the law that applies to the majority of short-term disability claims.
-At Dabdoub Law Firm, our disability insurance and ERISA attorneys help people get short-term and long-term disability benefits.
+At Dabdoub Law Firm, our disability insurance and ERISA attorneys in Miami help people get short-term and long-term disability benefits.